 Rinse pak choi and cut them lengthwise into 4 parts.
 Using the same pan, boil some water and blanch pak choi for about a minute.

-Place pak choi on a plate and pour some oyster sauce on them.
-Sprinkle fried shallots on pak choi.
+Place pak choi on a plate and drizzle some oyster sauce over them.
+Garnish with fried shallots.